mushroomhostage/RadioBeacon/CONFIG.md

 **mobileRadiusThunderFactor**: Same as fixedRadiusThunderFactor but for compasses.

+**mobileScanBonusRadius**: If non-zero, increase reception radius by this amount each time the player is holding the compass during the scan period.
+If the player switches items, the increase is reset.
+This is meant to provide a "bonus" for players holding onto their compasses for longer periods of time.

+**mobileScanBonusMaxRadius**: The maximum scan bonus range.
+After it reaches this amount, the range will not increase further no matter how long the player holds onto their compass.

 **mobileTaskStartDelaySeconds**: Delay after the server starts up before beginning the mobile radio scanning task.